bstefanescu/koa-webapp/README.md

 The web app instance will be available to all `Resource` objects through the `app` property, so you can easily access the global services.
 Also, the web app instance will be aavilable on the koa instance as the `webapp` property so you can access the web app from any middleware.

 To configure the application you will need to pass your custom options through the argument of the base class constructor.
 There are only two options which are required: `findUser` and `verifyPassword`.
-The `verifyPassword` is only required if you are using password based logins.
+The `verifyPassword` is only required if you are using password based logins and must return `true` if the password matches.
 An alternative way to specify these functions is to extend the WebApp class and specify them as instance methods.
+Both fucntions can be asynchrnous and may return a promise.

 ### User authentication